SAFE-Stack/SAFE-Nightwatch/README.md

 # Fable on React Native demo

-This is a very early prototype for React Native development in F# using Fable.
+This is a demo application for React Native development in F# using Fable.

 If you want to try it out then please do the following: